voiceinthedark/weatherjs/README.md

 ## Roadmap

 - [x] Add Geolocation
+- [ ] Add hourly forecast for the day
+- [ ] Add hourly forecast for each day of the week
 - [ ] Make the week's list backgrounds vary in color degrees
 - [ ] Make the week's list items interactive